notdodgeball/PCSXLuaScripts/README.md

-# vagrant-story-lua-script
+# PCSXLuaScripts
-A collection of scripts to be used with the [PCSX-Redux emulator](https://pcsx-redux.consoledev.net/) for the game Vagrant Story.
+A collection of scripts to be used with the [PCSX-Redux emulator](https://pcsx-redux.consoledev.net/) for the games I am working on.

-It can display and edit values like enemies and Ashley's stats and coordinates, insert strings into memory, modify the inventory, load any room, freeze memory addresses and output text on top of the screen.
-It also has a custom lua memory display and saveStates manager.

 ## Summary

-__vg.lua__ is the main file and the one executed by the emulator.

-__map.lua__ contains the area and text encoding info for the game.

-__widgets.lua__ implements several support, imgui and file functions.
+__widgets.lua__ implements several support functions, file loading functions and imgui helpers:
+* drawFreezeCheck
+* drawFrozen
+* drawMemory
+* drawColorPicker
+* drawCheckbox
+* drawSlider
+* drawMemory
+* drawInputInt
+* drawDrag
+* drawRadio
+* drawJumpButton
+* drawInputText
+* drawSaveButton
+* drawLoadButton
+* drawLoadSave

 __gui.lua__ implements the output process, and some helpers:
 * drawRectangle